tenable/integration-asc/readme.md

 >               unexpectedly on the Microsoft side.
 You have been warned.

-This tool is designed to consume Tenable.io vulnerability data, transform that data into the Google Security Command Center format, and then upload the resulting data into Google Security Command Center.
+This tool is designed to consume Tenable.io vulnerability data, transform that data into the Azure Security Center format, and then upload the resulting data into Azure Security Center.

 The tool can be run as either as a one-shot ingest or as a continuous service.